ECS-CS/TechStars/JS.md

 3. In JavaScript, however, it calculates the value of x + 5 and puts the result into x.
 The value of x is incremented by 5.

 # DATATYPES
-1. In programming, text values are called text strings.
+1. In programming, text values are called strings.
 2. JavaScript can handle many types of data, but for now, just think of numbers and strings.
 3. Strings are written inside double or single quotes.
 Numbers are written without quotes.
     * A JavaScript string is zero or more characters written inside quotes.
-4. If you put a number in quotes, it will be treated as a text string.
+4. If you put a number in quotes, it will be treated as a string.
+5. In case you are curious Javascript has 7 datatypes.
 ```javascript
 let pi = 3.14;
 let person = "John Doe";